-- Polling Place Procedures and Conduct Summary of who can enter polling places and what activities may occur in them. - Challengers in the Polls Guidelines on the specific role challengers play in the polling place. - Voter Accepted Absentee Ballot List Request Procedures and Form Instructions on how to request this information and the necessary form. - Voter and Campaign Violation Process

-Overview of different types of violations and procedures to investigate.
+- Polling Place Procedures and Conduct Who can enter polling places and what activities may occur in them. - Challengers in the Polls The role challengers play in the polling place. - Voter Accepted Absentee Ballot List Request Procedures and Form How to request this information and the necessary form. - Voter and Campaign Violation Process Different types of violations and procedures to investigate.